malkusch/km200/README.md

 The private password is the one you configure yourself when you connect via the [app](https://play.google.com/store/apps/details?id=com.bosch.tt.buderus) to your heater.
-If you forgot your password you can start the "reset internet password" flow in the menu of your heater and then reassign a new passwort in the app.
+If you forgot your password you can start the "reset internet password" flow in the menu of your heater and then reassign a new password in the app.

 ### Gateway password